5.3.10

 I'm a mom, nurse, technically "middle aged" woman and Michael Gellman is teaching me Improvisational Comedy at Second City, Chicago.
 Pinch me.
 Make it hurt.

 As I told Godman at last week's class, Improv has been "the most fun I've had in my adult life."
 His quick response: 'The most fun in your adult life? ...
 Are you dating??'
-I replied, "No, I'm married."

 These classes are a gift, really.
 I started "Improv for Beginners" at Second City last year.
 For fun.
 Because my life was in crisis and something made me Google "Second City + classes."
 Boxed wine made me sign up.
 The fun I had with Improv made me sign up for Standup.
 Standup pushed me past fear, through terror and into strength.
 Possibly delusion.
-Hot holy Hell, y'all -- Whippy did five minutes in front of 70+ people.
+Hot holy Hell, y'all -- I did five minutes in front of 70+ people.
 And got laughs.
 Suck it, shyness.

 Michael Gellman reminds me of my Dad, but with extra cussing.
-Humorous bordering on brilliantly hilarious, intuitive bordering on uncanny, foul-mouthed bordering on Carlin.
+Humorous bordering on brilliantly hilarious, intuitive bordering on uncanny, foul-mouthed bordering on George Carlin.
 Is this Heaven?

 I've made many great acquaintances and one cherished friend.
 I've laughed harder and more often than I have in many, many years.